Bahuia/HGNet/README.md

 ### Data
 * Download and unzip our preprocessed [data](https://1drv.ms/u/s!AjOOZxoN9FBQgQ5zAKdzO06ghJlP?e=vIsvzz) to `./`, you can also running our scripts under `./preprocess` to obtain them again.

-* Both of them only contain English triples by removing other languages.
-Download and install [Virtuoso](https://virtuoso.openlinksw.com) to conduct the SPARQL query service for the downloaded Freebase and DBpedia.
-[Here](https://joernhees.de/blog/2015/11/23/setting-up-a-linked-data-mirror-from-rdf-dumps-dbpedia-2015-04-freebase-wikidata-linkedgeodata-with-virtuoso-7-2-1-and-docker-optional/) is a tutorial on how to install Virtuoso and import the knowledge graph into it.

 * Download GloVe Embedding [glove.42B.300d.txt](http://nlp.stanford.edu/data/glove.42B.300d.zip) and put it to `your_glove_path`.